zlatko-michailov/abc/notes.md

 `vmem_basic_string_streambuf`

 ## To Do
--Prepare release
-  - Tag
-  - makefile
 - Main README - warn about the rewrite

 ## To Do vmem_string

 ## To Do Refactoring
-- clang
+- copy src and samples to boneyard
 - internal docs
+- sub-namespaces
+- log severities
 - exceptions!
-- assert
+- assert (sal)
 - enum class
+- std classes
+- LogPtr template parameters
+- clang
-- abc log severities
+- spaces?
+- doxygen comment alignment?

 ## Pick List
 - drive